Aceinna/docs_openrtk/algorithms/MagneticAlignment.rst

 Results
 ---------

-*Table 5* lists the heading computed from test data using the above equations relating heading to corrected magnetic-field.
+*Table* lists the heading computed from test data using the above equations relating heading to corrected magnetic-field.

-**Table 5: Heading Results from Magnetically Clean and Distorted Readings**
+**Heading Results from Magnetically Clean and Distorted Readings**

 .. tabularcolumns:: |c|c|c|c|c|